tkshill/Quarto/README.md

 > hollow-top or solid-top.
 > Players take turns choosing a piece which the other player must then place on the board.
 A player wins by placing a piece on the board which forms a horizontal,
 > vertical, or diagonal row of four pieces, all of which have a common attribute (all short, all circular, etc.).

+## Affiliations

+This app has no affiliation with the official Quarto game, and will never *ever* become any sort've profit-seeking venture based on the Quarto IP.
+This is strictly for educational and entertainment purposes.
+If you wish to purchase the official game (we high recommend it), you can do so [here](https://en.gigamic.com/game/quarto-classic) at the official Gigamic website.

 # Contributing and Code of Conduct